mkingsnorth/plating_generator_docs/docs/usage/presets.rst

         :alt: Save a preset menu option.

 #.
 In the *File Menu* window that appears, type the name of the *.json* file you wish to save as a preset.
-You may wish to save in a :ref:`pre-configured directory<Custom presets directory>` for easy access later:
+You may wish to save in a :ref:`pre-configured directory<Custom presets directories>` for easy access later:

     .. figure:: ../images/preset_save_dialog.jpg
         :alt: Saving a preset

 #.
 Click "Save".

-Your settings will be then saved as a *.json file* you can :ref:`load <Load a Preset>` later or access via a sub menu if you have saved it to your :ref:`presets directory<Custom presets directory>`.
+Your settings will be then saved as a *.json file* you can :ref:`load <Load a Preset>` later or access via a sub menu if you have saved it in a :ref:`presets directory<Custom presets directories>`.

 Load a Preset